mihirchronicles/mihirchronicles.github.io/content/essays/unfair-disadvantages-and-advantages.md

 See what comes easy to you which is harder for others.
 Aiming for effortlessness is far greater than aiming for friction.
 Success can come from both.
 I can read for hours without feeling like it is hard work.

 Life gets a lot easier when you surrender to your natural gifts and talents.
 This allows you to live the life that you want to live in.

-You should select our choices that fall within our circle of competence.
-Viktor E. Frankl, a Holocaust survivor wrote in his book, Man's Search for Meaning, “Between stimulus and response there is space.
-In that space is our power to choose our response.
-In our response lies our growth and our freedom.”

 Embracing your unfair advantage is where the magic lies for your success.